Emergent self-inhibition governs the landscape of stable states in complex ecosystems

 \textit{Setup.} Our starting point is the Generalized Lotka–Volterra (GLV) model, which describes the dynamics of $S$ interacting species:

-Here, $N_i$ denotes the abundance (in units of biomass) of species $i$, $K_i$ is its carrying capacity, and $A_{ij}$ represents the effect of species $j$ on species $i$.
+Here, $N_i$ denotes the abundance (in units of biomass) of species $i$, $r_i$ is its growth rate, $K_i$ is its carrying capacity, and $A_{ij}$ represents the effect of species $j$ on species $i$.
 The matrix $A$ thus encodes all interspecies interactions and determines the stability landscape of the ecosystem.
 Following the statistical physics tradition of replacing complexity with randomness, we assume the parameters $A_{ij}$ are drawn as quenched random variables \cite{may1972will,GiralMartinez2024_stabilization,Bunin2017_EcoComLv,GarciaLorenzana2022_PRE_stronglyCompetitiveRLV,CuiMarslandMehta2024_LesHouchesCommunityEcology,ArnoulxDePirey2024_ManySpeciesEcologicalFluctuations,MallminTraulsenDeMonte2024_ChaoticTurnoverRareAbundant}.
 Specifically, we take $A_{ij}$ to be distributed with mean $\mu$ and standard deviation $\sigma$.
 We consider the \emph{strong interaction} regime: both $\mu$ and $\sigma$ are finite constants that do not scale with $S$.
 This contrasts with some recent statistical physics treatments which focus on \textit{weak interactions} where $\mu \sim \mathcal{O}(1/S)$ and $\sigma^2 \sim \mathcal{O}(1/S)$ \cite{Bunin2017_EcoComLv,ArnoulxDePirey2024_ManySpeciesEcologicalFluctuations,GiralMartinez2024_stabilization,CuiMarslandMehta2024_LesHouchesCommunityEcology,BlumenthalRocksMehta2024_PhaseTransitionChaos}, though there are exceptions \cite{Hu2022_Science_EmergentPhases,GarciaLorenzana2022_PRE_stronglyCompetitiveRLV,MallminTraulsenDeMonte2024_ChaoticTurnoverRareAbundant}.
 Weak interactions are assumed only to ensure a proper thermodynamic limit as $S\to\infty$.
 Since natural ecosystems contain a finite number of species, and intuitively the interaction between a given pair of species does not change when a broader pool of species is available, we instead stick to strong interactions.
-We further assume that interactions are reciprocal, so $A$ is symmetric, and we fix $K_i = 1$ for all $i$.
-These simplifying assumptions do not qualitatively affect our results (Appendix~\ref{app:robustness}).
-Note that when $K_i$'s differ by species, we expect that a weighted biomass such as net growth rate $\sum K_i N_i^*$ may be a better predictor of likelihoods (Appendix~\ref{app:robustness}).
+We further assume that interactions are reciprocal, so $A$ is symmetric, and we fix $r_i = K_i = 1$ for random matrices.
+Our results are qualitatively robust to relaxing these simplifying assumptions (Appendix~\ref{app:robustness}).
+Note that when $r_i$'s differ by species, the growth-rate weighted biomass $\sum r_i N_i^*$ can be a slightly better predictor of likelihoods (see Appendix~\ref{app:robustness} for explanation).

 By varying the two parameters $\mu$ and $\sigma$, we map out the phase diagram of the model (Fig.~\ref{fig:fig1}a), in agreement with past work \cite{Aguade-Gorgorio_2024,GiralMartinez2024_stabilization}.
 This diagram is dominated by a multistable phase (red), in which each community settles into one of multiple stable states depending on initial conditions.
 This region is separated from a unique stable state regime (white) by an analytically derived multistability boundary (black) using the cavity method (Appendix~\ref{app:multistabilityboundary}):